 “We do not only sell coffee, we afford a warm emotion,” says Adriaan de Bruyn, CEO of The Daily Coffee Group, a truly South African business based on world-class standards.
 “Our coffee cafés offer seclusion for a lingering me-time breather, a homely corner to catch up with a friend, an appealing ambience for business discussions and a relaxing setting to treat the family.
 And we have good coffee!”
 De Bruyn adds.

 De Bruyn started his first coffee café in 2013 in Paarl.
 “I became frustrated with typical coffee shops which look like one another, even serving the same taste-like-one-another’s coffee.
 It was time to introduce something with appeal,” he says.
 He chose Paarl for this venture, knowing that the town has the biggest number of coffee shops per capita in the Western Cape’s Boland region.
 If he could succeed there, then he would succeed anywhere, was his approach.

 The Daily Coffee Café in Paarl soon became a destination of choice.
-The support was so overwhelming and the demand for similar cafés in surrounding towns so strong, that it gave De Bruyn the proverbial green light to establish The Daily Coffee Group in 2015 and to introduce 26 franchises in the little more than three years that followed.
+The support was so overwhelming and the demand for similar cafés in surrounding towns so strong, that it gave De Bruyn the proverbial green light to establish The Daily Coffee Group in 2015 and to introduce 26 franchises in the four years that followed.